JoelBranham/Codebreaker/README.md

 ___

 ##Installation
-Click [here](https://github.com/JBranflake/Codebreaker/archive/master.zip) to download the zip folder that contains the program files (if that does not work, click the "Clone or download" button and select the option "Download Zip").
+Click [here](https://github.com/JBranflake/Codebreaker/archive/master.zip) to download the zip folder that contains the program files.
+If that does not work, click the "Clone or download" button and select the option "Download Zip".
 Next, find the zip folder in your downloads folder.
 Unzip the folder to a convenient location.
 Finally, open the "main" file in a C++ IDE.

 ___